 In the inner sanctorum, is the idol of Maa Sati made from black stone and is usually covered with red fabric.
 Around the idol is the gold dome that covers the idol 2/3 part from over.

-Maha Shivaratri during February- March is the significant celebration of this place and enjoyed with wonderful worship, exciting and devotion.
+Maha Shivaratri during February- March is a significant celebration of this place and is enjoyed with wonderful worship, excitement, and devotion.
 People keep fast at the time of these days as this day is believed extremely fortunate.
-On the other hand, Navaratri is also a significant festival and enjoyed for Nine days and 9 forms of goddesses Durga is worshipped.
+On the other hand, Navaratri is also a significant festival and is enjoyed for Nine days, and 9 forms of the goddess Durga are worshipped.
 A unique fair is held during Deepavali.

 How to Reach

-- By Road: Ladakh is located 434 kms from Srinagar and 494 kms from Manali.
+- By Road: Ladakh is located 434 km from Srinagar and 494 km from Manali.
 You can hire a cab or a jeep or board a JKSRTC bus to reach Ladakh.